-"To die, to sleep,
+"…To die, to sleep.

-To sleep, perchance to dream,
+To sleep, perchance to dream.

 But there's the rub, for in that sleep of death, what dreams may come, when we have shuffled loose this mortal coil…"

 She spun around as she heard a voice calling her name, so distant it sounded like a whisper, but saw no one there.